Terminator98/Terminator98/README.md

 - 🌱 I’m currently trying to learn everything related to my most loved field which is Data Science.
 - 🧠 Thinking about making the world more comfortable for humans and utilizing AI for the service of the mankind not against them.
-- 🥅 2024 Goals: Gain more knowledge to be able to have my own business.
+- 🥅 2025 Goals: Gain more knowledge to be able to have my own business.
-- ⚡ Fun fact: I love to play games and read in Islamic history.
+- ⚡ Fun fact: I love playing games and reading in Islamic history.

 ### Connect with me: